MiniProfiler/rack-mini-profiler/README.md

 show_total_sql_count|`false`|Displays the total number of SQL executions. enable_advanced_debugging_tools|`false`|Enables sensitive debugging tools that can be used via the UI.
-In production we recommend keeping this disabled as memory and environment debugging tools can expose contents of memory that may contain passwords. assets_url|`nil`|See the "Register MiniProfiler's assets in the Rails assets pipeline" section above.
+In production we recommend keeping this disabled as memory and environment debugging tools can expose contents of memory that may contain passwords. assets_url|`nil`|See the "Register MiniProfiler's assets in the Rails assets pipeline" section above. snapshot_every_n_requests|`-1`|Determines how frequently snapshots are taken.
+See the "Snapshots Sampling" above for more details. snapshots_limit|`1000`|Determines how many snapshots Mini Profiler is allowed to keep.

 ### Using MiniProfiler with `Rack::Deflate` middleware